Dyastin-0/gobyte/README.md

 # gobyte

 `gobyte` is a command-line tool that enables fast and secure file transfers between devices on the same local network.
-It uses a custom file transfer protocol over TLS-encrypted TCP connections with a trust-on-first-use (TOFU) security mechanism.
+It uses a custom binary file transfer protocol over TLS-encrypted TCP connections with a trust-on-first-use (TOFU) security mechanism.

-## In Action
+## Demo

 ![demo](demo.gif)